How to Draw Pet Portraits for Money and Start a Business

 Larger commercial frame sizes

 Ask your friends/family to take your portfolio to work with them and try to drum up some trade on your behalf.
-Have a testimonial page with names and comments, and below that, have a contact form where they can leave their name and email, and contact number.
+Have a contact form where potential customers can leave their name, email, comments, and an optional contact number.
+Put the form on, or next to, your testimonial page.

-Don’t assume that everyone who expresses interest will follow through.
-A business card and good intentions are not enough.
+Don’t assume that everyone who expresses interest will try to contact you.
+Supplying your details, a business card and good intentions are not enough.
 It’s up to you to be proactive.
-You must follow the leads.
+You must follow leads.
 That’s business.
 Send emails and best of all, get them on the phone.

-Top Tip use your business card effectively, read this: Do Artists Need Business Cards?
-(Warning: They Can Kill Your Trade)
+Top Tip use your business card effectively, read this: Artist Business Cards: 6 Tips For Artists – From a Pro

-As soon as you make contact and they can hear your voice, a pet portrait stops being an abstract thought and becomes a reality.
-Get that photo sent to you, or even better, arrange a visit to photo their pet yourself.
+When you make contact and they can hear your voice, a personalized pet portrait stops being an abstract thought and becomes a reality.
+Get their favorite photo sent to you, or, if it’s feasible, arrange a visit and take the photograph yourself.

 ‘Hi, is this Joan?
-Hello Joan, my Aunt Anne told me you were interested in having your pet dog drawn/painted.’
+Hello Joan, I’m Kevin, my Aunty Anne showed you my pet portraits and told me you were interested in having your dog drawn/painted.’

 Simple psychology.
 They won’t want to offend your Aunt by rejecting you so they will hear you out.
 Don’t be pushy, just state how much you would like to draw their pet.
 If the price is too high for them, be prepared to offer a small discount as a gesture of goodwill (for being a friend of the family).